aviskoczylas/space-405-code/juno_data_processing_documentation.rst

 Now that all of our datasets are in the form of numpy arrays, it will be easy to plot them!

+Each individual plot is commented out, so uncomment any particular plot you wish to view.

 For the 1D time dependent plots, we create a time axis manually based on the number of points in the dataset.
 We can then use matplot commands to generate, label, etc the plots of latitude and longitude vs time.